 Like most wearables, you are the one in control of how much you wring out of the tracking experience.
 When it comes to Fitbit's Alta, you can closely keep watch on each movement, moment of rest, and daily weight, then set goals to improve upon each.
 But, you don't have to.

 The Alta scales nicely to both entry-level and more hardcore users, with a dead-simple user interface (no buttons, just touch) and incredible battery life.
 SmartTrack, the new automatic exercise recognition feature, saves a trip to the phone to queue a workout.
 It's also customizable (at an additional cost,) so even the fashionistas can track in style.

 On the downside of things, it's a limited experience, especially when compared to some previous Fitbit models.
 Gone is the heart rate tracking found in the Charge HR and the GPS function of the Surge.
-But, considering the Alta's more affordable price of $129 (£99, AU$199), it's clear that its existence isn't meant to cannibalize what Fitbit's other models have going for them.
+But, considering the Alta's more affordable price launch price of $129 (£99, AU$199), it's clear that its existence isn't meant to cannibalize what Fitbit's other models have going for them.

 Inside of the small module, Fitbit included a rectangular OLED display that puts up a no-frills, bi-colored visual presentation.

 The Alta –despite its fancy looks– is a fairly basic tracker, and the display is a reflection of that, but still provides easy-to-read, bite-sized snippets of information.
 It might be a limitation of the tech, but the Fitbit app conceals this wearable's weakness with a minimalistic user interface.

 To turn on the Alta from standby mode, tap the screen twice or just flip your wrist like you would to check a watch.
 Either command will push the time and date, wrapped in any one of the few vertical or horizontally-oriented watch faces you've selected in the Fitbit companion app.